-A proactive approach to your calendar is an important way to develop your career.
+A proactive approach to your calendar is an important way to grow your career.
 At first, you may feel a bit strange scheduling meetings with yourself.
 It is a necessity, especially in large organizations that have shared calendars.
 During these meetings with yourself, plan for the following activities:

 - Complete a Weekly Review.
 This weekly process takes about one hour to complete once you become familiar with it.
-My approach includes reviewing my calendar, email accounts and current tasks.
+My approach includes reviewing my calendar, email accounts, and current tasks.

 - Monthly notes for your performance review.
 During this 15-30 minute meeting, write notes on your accomplishments and performance during the past month.
 Having these notes on hand will make it much easier to prepare for your annual review.
-It is especially important to write down positive comments received from clients and customers.
+It is especially important to write positive comments received from clients and customers.

 - Industry News Review.
-Once a month (or more frequently if you are eager to advance), read articles about the state of your industry.
+Once a month (or more frequently, if you are eager to advance), read articles about the state of your industry.
 For example, you may read The Wall Street Journal newspaper or a trade publication such as American Banker.
 Look for articles about your company and competitors.

-6. Volunteer for work during team meetings
+Volunteer for tasks during team meetings

 Do you have a regular meeting with your manager and colleagues?
 Most people have a monthly or weekly meeting with their team.
 However, few understand the success opportunities presented in these meetings.
-Here are a few ways you can get ahead by paying close attention to your team meetings by volunteering for work:
+Here are a few ways you can get ahead by paying close attention to your team meetings by volunteering for extra work.

+Let’s say your manager announces a new committee or working group.
+Volunteer to join, or even lead the group if it something that interests you.
 These groups are excellent networking opportunities.
 You will be exposed to new ideas and projects that could dramatically improve your career prospects.